alonsobsd/bhyvemgr/README.md

 ## From base system
 bhyve, bhyvectl, bhyveload, chown, chmod, ifconfig, install, kill, kldload, kldstat, pciconf, pgrep, rm, service, sysctl, truncate, zfs and zpool
 ## From ports/packages
-doas (security/doas), remote-viewer (net-mgmt/virt-viewer), sudo (security/sudo) and xfreerdp3 (net/freerdp3)
+bhyve-firmware (sysutils/bhyve-firmware), doas (security/doas), remote-viewer (net-mgmt/virt-viewer), sudo (security/sudo) and xfreerdp3 (net/freerdp3)

 # Network configuration
 ## Quick network configuration
 If you want use bhyve without much network features, you can create a bridge and add your ethernet interface to it.
-Take on mind you will need a dhcp server in your network enviorenment if you want virtual machine network configuration will be assigned automatically.
+Take on mind you will need a dhcp server in your network environment if you want virtual machine network configuration will be assigned automatically.
 Otherwise you must set network configuration manually for each virtual machine.

 Add the following lines to your **/etc/rc.conf** file